 We made it through November 3!
-Joe Biden is on track to win the election, and this country is poised to have our first ever woman and Black and Asian-American Vice President.
+Joe Biden has won the presidential election, and this country is poised to have our first ever woman and Black and Asian-American Vice President.
 As for Sister District, we are pleased to say that we are seeing the impact of our work in many important places.
 Check out our results highlights and early analysis below:

 See the end of this post for some initial thoughts on how the political landscape and larger trends of this election year shaped Sister District’s outcomes.
 We’ve also now completed a deeper dive into the impact of gerrymandering, ticket-splitting/roll-off, and an enthusiasm/awareness gap for state legislative candidates.